billba/topical/README.md

 Topics can be written independently of one another and composed together.

 An important detail is that delegation doesn't have to be all or nothing -- *Travel* could continue answering specific questions it recognizes, e.g. "Is it safe to travel to Ohio?", and pass the rest on to *Flight*.
-This is why each message travels down from the top of the topic heirarchy.
+This is why each message travels down from the top of the topic tree.

 Midway through booking a flight, as illustrated above, a user might want to look into hotels. *Travel* could recognize that question and spin up a *Hotel* topic.
 It could end the *Flight* topic, or keep them both active.
 How does *Travel* know where to send subsequent messages?
 That is the hard part. *Topical* provides the structure, you provide the logic.